mattkimber/gorender/README.md

    than zero to reduce how much non-surface voxels contribute to the output. `1.0` completely disables non-surface voxel contribution, which can result in gaps at low accuracy settings.
 * `detail_boost`: Boost the influence of small details.
 Useful when used at a high accuracy setting, to recover single-voxel detail elements and make output more "pixel art"-like.
+* `falloff_adjustment`: Control how much surrounding samples influence the output (see below).
 * `sprites`: the set of sprites to produce, as an array.
 Each sprite must have the following properties:
    * `angle`: the angle of the object for this sprite.
    * `width`: the width of the output sprite image.